Channel Revision Published Runs on

 ```

-The provider also exposes the method `mesh_info` that returns a list of MeshPolicy objects.
-These MeshPolicy objects can be used to configure the service mesh.
+The provider exposes the `mesh_info()` method that returns a list of MeshPolicy objects

 ```